 Lightning Network is a second layer to the Bitcoin blockchain.
-It’s a “plugin” that allows users to make instant, anonymous transactions with practicality no fees.
+It’s a “plugin” that allows users to make instant, anonymous payments with no fees.
 In the previous blog post, I discussed how LN solves the main inefficiencies of Bitcoin.

 Lightning Network payments are already available on SimpleFX.
 However, to use them you need a wallet that supports LN.
 The most popular Bitcoin wallets – Exodus or Mycelium – don’t support the service yet.
 In this article, I’ll show you:

 After reading this article you will be able to deposit BTC to your SimpleFX account with no delays and withdraw them with no fees.
 Fund your account when you see a trading opportunity and make the right order at the right moment.